mbarkhau/sbk/READMEv2.md

 ### Brute Force Attack Hypothetical

-Some back of the envelope calculations to illustrate the diffuculty of a brute-force attack: If we assume the attacker has gained access to your `salt`, then they will have a 50% chance of loading your wallet if they can calculate 2^47 hashes.
+Some back of the envelope calculations to illustrate the difficulty of a brute-force attack: If we assume the attacker has gained access to your `salt`, then they will have a 50% chance of loading your wallet if they can calculate 2^47 hashes.
 Let's assume you used an average computer from 2012 as your air-gapped computer and the Argon2 parameters which SBK chose were `-p=2`, `-m=539` and `-t=26`.
 This might take 1-2 minutes to calculate on the old machine, but on a more modern system it may take only 10 seconds.
 For easy math and to be conservative, let's assume that an attacker has access to future hardware that can calculate one of these hashes in 1 second, further assume that they have unlimited access to 1000 systems of this caliber (and more money to spend on electricity than they could ever get from your wallet).
 After `2**47 / (1000 * 86400 * 365) = 4500` years they would have 50:50 chance to have cracked your wallet.
 It would be cheaper for them to find you and persuade you to talk.
 Beware of shorter keys lengths though: if you use `--brainkey-len=4` (32 bits), the same attacker would need only `2**31 / (1000 * 86400) = 25` days.

 All of this is assuming of course, that the attacker has somehow gained access to your `salt`.
-It may be ok for you to use a value lower than `--brainkey-len=8`, as long as you can satisfy one of the following conditions:
+It may be OK for you to use a value lower than `--brainkey-len=8`, as long as you can satisfy one of the following conditions:
  - You are confident that your `salt` will *never* be found by an attacker.
  - If your `salt` is found, then you have some way to know that this happened, so that you will at least have enough time to move your coins to a new wallet.
- - You regularly generate a new wallet and move all your coins, so every `salt` becomes obsolete before an attacker has a chance to succeed.
+ - You regularly generate a new wallet and move all your coins, so every `salt` becomes obsolete before any brute-force attack has enough time to succeed.

+### Parameter Choices

+There is no correct choice when it comes to picking parameters, there are only trade-offs.
+To a certain extent you can trade-off entropy with KDF difficulty: If you are willing/able to memorize a longer brainkey (with more entropy), you could reduce the KDF difficulty and thereby reduce your your hardware requirements and/or time to wait loading your wallet.
+If you are very confident that your salt will never be found, you could have a very short `brainkey`.

+The default KDF difficulty and key lengths used by SBK are chosen based on the following reasoning: The main constraint is the ability of a human to memorize words.
+The brainkey length is chosen to be as short as possible, while still being able to offer some protection against a brute-force attack.
+Since the risk of you forgetting your brainkey is probably much higher than your risk of being subject to a brute-force attack, it is more important to mitigate the former risk than the latter.
+If your situation is different, and you are worried about the risk of a brute-force attack, then you could choose `--brainkey-len=8` to increase the entropy of your `brainkey` and/or choose `--target-duration=600` to increase the KDF difficulty.

 ### KDF Implementation

-Waiting 1-2 minutes for the key derivation is somewhat inconvenient, but it would be an even worse experience if you had no progress indicator and your machine appeared to be locked up.
-As a consession to usability, SBK has a wrapper function called `digest` that is used to implement a meaningful progress bar:
+Waiting 1-2 minutes for the key derivation is somewhat inconvenient, but it would be an even worse experience if you didn't even have a progress indicator and your machine appeared to be locked up while the KDF calculation was in progress.
+As a concession to usability, SBK has a wrapper function called `digest`, the main purpose of which is to implement a meaningful progress bar:

 ```python
 import argon2     # pip install argon2-cffi